Megvii-BaseDetection/YOLOX/demo/OpenVINO/cpp/README.md

 1. Export ONNX model

-   Please refer to the [ONNX toturial]() for more details. **Note that you should set --opset to 10, otherwise your next step will fail.**
+   Please refer to the [ONNX toturial](../../ONNXRuntime). **Note that you should set --opset to 10, otherwise your next step will fail.**

 2. Convert ONNX to OpenVINO